 2-18 Britannia Row, Islington, London, N1 8PA | Tel: 020 7354 2913 | firstname.lastname@example.org |

 Tracy is an Integrative Child Psychotherapist and Clinical Supervisor with twenty years’ experience of working with traumatised children and adolescent clients and their families.
 She works at a therapeutic community for young girls aged between 9 and 18 years who have experienced backgrounds of severe trauma, abuse and neglect.
 She specialises in group and individual therapy with clients who have experienced complex trauma and interfamilial sexual abuse.
 She also works closely, where possible, with parents, carers and keyworkers as well as with the child.
 Within the therapeutic relationship she encourages the use of the arts as a medium for creative expression.
 Tracy was previously Head of Therapeutic Programme during which time she created and established the individual and therapeutic group work programme targeting areas such sexual abuse and exploitation, living with domestic violence, mental health and emotional well-being, assertiveness, sense of self, personal and cultural identity and raising self-esteem.
-She now provides clinical supervision and training to the staff and Education team at the therapeutic school and community.
-She is based in Bath has a small private practice.
-She has also completed courses in Child Development, Transactional Analysis, Counselling Skills in a Multi-Cultural setting, and Group Analysis with IGA.
-She has completed trainings in Somatic Trauma Training with Babette Rothschild, Intensive Trauma Treatment with Bessel van der Kolk and is currently working towards Certification as a Practitioner in DDP (Dyadic Developmental Psychotherapy).
+She now provides clinical supervision and training to the staff and education team at the therapeutic school and community.
+She is based in Bath where she has a small private practice.
+She has completed courses and trainings in Child Development, Transactional Analysis, Counselling Skills in a Multi-Cultural setting, Group Analysis with IGA, Somatic Trauma Training with Babette Rothschild, Intensive Trauma Treatment with Bessel van der Kolk.
+She is currently working towards Certification as a Practitioner in DDP (Dyadic Developmental Psychotherapy).

 Lemn Sissay is a BAFTA nominated award winning writer, international poet, performer playwright, artist and broadcaster.
 He has read on stage throughout the world: from The Library of Congress in The United States to The University of Addis Ababa, from Singapore to Sri Lanka, Bangalore to Dubai, from Bali to Greenland AND Wigan library.
 He was awarded an MBE for services to literature by The Queen of England.
 Along with Chimamanda Ngoze Adichie and Margaret Atwood he won a Pen Pinter Prize in 2019.
 He is Chancellor of The University of Manchester and an Honorary Doctor from The Universities of Huddersfield, Manchester, Kent and Brunei.
 He is Dr Dr Dr Dr Lemn Sissay.
 He was the first poet commissioned to write for the London Olympics and poet of the FA Cup.